Shawn-Dong/basic_fullstack/README.md

 A simple fullstack demonstration application with a FastAPI server, a Socket Server backend, and a frontend.

+In this project, the FastAPI server and the socket server are two independent backend components that don't directly interact with each other.
+They serve different purposes and demonstrate different ways to implement server functionality:

+FastAPI Server: Uses a modern Python web framework with built-in features like:
+OpenAPI documentation
+Request/response validation
+Dependency injection
+Async support

+Socket Server: Uses low-level Python socket programming to:
+Handle HTTP requests manually
+Parse HTTP headers and body
+Format HTTP responses

 ## Project Structure

 ```